-The law stipulates that the minimal course load is 12 hours per week for international students who come to Taiwan to learn Chinese.
-In addition, effective of September 1st, 2008, the minimal course load will be 15 hours per week.
-Only those who fulfill the minimal course load are eligible to apply for resident visas.
+The law stipulates that the minimal course load is 15 hours per week for international students who come to Taiwan to learn Chinese.

 If you study Chinese at NCYU for four months and intend to continue for another three months, with a satisfactory attendance record and good learning attitude, you are eligible to apply for a resident visa.
 This grants you up to a full year stay in Taiwan upon renewal.
 Those who stay in Taiwan on a tourist visa for 6 months will have to leave Taiwan and apply for another visa in order to re-enter the country.